 For the rest of us, you will need to either drive or ferry in.
 Those coming from Vancouver Island to the north as part of a road trip will take the ferry from Victoria to Port Angeles, while anyone coming from the US will need to arrive via car or bus.

-When planning your visit, I strongly urge you to schedule your time as part of a greater West Coast road trip and give yourself the freedom of being selective with WHEN you visit each of the highlights.
+When planning your visit, I strongly urge you to schedule your time as part of a greater West Coast road trip or at least a longer Olympic Peninsula road trip to give yourself the freedom of being selective with WHEN you visit each of the highlights.

 For those of you looking to make only a day trip to Olympic National Park, check out the photos below and decide which 1-2 interest you most; that is all you will have time for!
 Olympic National Park is home to some of the best hikes in Washington State, so make sure you factor in time for at least one of these.

 Campsites are plentiful in the region but can fill up in the summer months.
 There are numerous towns and lodges that can offer accommodation to suit most budgets for those of you who prefer to spend your nights indoors.
 Namely, the Sol Duc Hot Springs Resort and Crescent Lake Lodge are in the best locations, but you will also find a variety of options in Forks, Quinault, La Push, and just outside the park in Port Angeles.

 As beautiful as the Pacific Northwest is, and it is beautiful, the price of that beauty is a lot of rainy days.
 The Olympic Rainforest is a particularly wet climate nearly 10 months of the year.
 Fortunately, snow is rarely a problem and the moody grey tends to add some drama to the scenes here.